humm-devadmin/hummdocs/docs/widgets/introduction.md

-Placing Oxipay widgets on your website is a great way to introduce Oxipay to your users and drive more sales through your online store.
-The following documentation will guide you through the process of getting Oxipay widgets displayed on your website.
+Placing Humm widgets on your website is a great way to introduce Humm to your users and drive more sales through your online store.
+The following documentation will guide you through the process of getting Humm widgets displayed on your website.

 <div class="panel panel-primary">
   <div class="panel-heading">